cu-applied-math/SciML-Class/Labs/lab13.md

 ## Part 4: if you have time...
-- Numerically integrate $q$ using `scipy.integrate.cumulative_simpson` to get the CDF and then do [inverse CDF sampling](https://en.wikipedia.org/wiki/Inverse_transform_sampling).
+- Numerically integrate `unnormalized_p` using `scipy.integrate.cumulative_simpson` to get the CDF and then do [inverse CDF sampling](https://en.wikipedia.org/wiki/Inverse_transform_sampling).
 This is only really practical in 1D.
   - [`np.interp`](https://numpy.org/doc/stable/reference/generated/numpy.interp.html) may be helpful
   - Plot a histogram of your samples using the inverse CDF sampling